 In the most recent project year (Year 4, 2013-2014), a total of 1,003 mentor-mentee meetings were recorded in monthly mentor reports received on 21 secondary mentees and 19 postsecondary mentees (N=40).
 This figure is drawn from voluntary self-report data, suggesting that actual mentoring may be higher.
 The most popular mediums for mentoring have included e-mail, texting, and telephone (voice) communications, with the majority of mentor-mentee pairs opting to use a combination of platforms.
 During Year 4, 35 percent of mentees used Second Life for at least some of their meetings, with meetings conducted in Second Life, as well as Skype, lasting longer than meetings using other mediums.

+GSAA has adapted its mentorship model each year in response to the platform preferences of its participants.
+Second Life presents a number of challenges for participants beyond just the accessibility of the software.
+The hardware requirements of Second Life, while considerably lower than a modern computer game, still remain beyond the reach of some participants with older machines.
+Increasingly, students and mentors are connecting via mobile platforms such as smartphones and tablets.
+While third-party mobile applications for communicating with Second Life do exist, the experience of connecting to Second Life is much less immersive and nearly unrecognizable to participants accustomed to the traditional Second Life client.
+As a result, participants fall back on the communication platforms that are most readily available, typically text messaging or a simple phone call.
+The lesson for GSAA has been that a successful program must remain agile and capable of adopting new platforms in response to larger technology trends.
+Data suggests that the most popular platforms are also the most familiar, and that you must allow participants to take advantage of existing comfort levels and skills in order to ensure strong participation.

 Scalable Model